-Section 4(a). - Reporting Time Pay.
-An employer must pay a retail, food service, or cleaning employee for:
+Section 4(a).
+REPORTING TIME PAY.
+An employer must pay a retail, food service, cleaning employee, or Secretary's designated employee for:

-- At least 4 hours when the employee reports for work at the employer's instruction but is given less than four hours of work (unless the employee is scheduled for less than four hours, in which case the employee must be paid for the scheduled hours); or - At least 1 hour when the employee must contact the employer or wait to be contacted by the employer less than 24 hours in advance of the start of a potential shift to determine whether the employee must report to work.
+• At least 4 hours when the employee reports for work at the employer's instruction but is given less than four hours of work (unless the employee is scheduled

+- for less than four hours, in which case the employee must be paid for the scheduled hours); or - At least 1 hour when the employee must contact the employer or wait to be contacted by the employer less than 24 hours in advance of the start of a potential shift to determine whether the employee must report to work.

-Section 4(b). - Split Shift Pay Requirements.
-An employer must pay a retail, food service, or cleaning employee for one hour of additional pay if:
+Section 4(b).
+SPLIT SHIFT PAY REQUIREMENTS.
+An employer must pay a retail, food service, cleaning employee, or Secretary's designated employee for one hour of additional pay if: